Anime-King01/Devil_Cat-V2.0/README.md

 Then type npm start
 It will come online

-`Please Devil Cat v2 BOT is just for fun, don't use it to harm innocent people`
+`Please Devil Cat V2.0 BOT is just for fun, don't use it to harm innocent people`

 ## Contributions

-Contributions to Devil Cat v2 Md are welcome!
+Contributions to Devil Cat V2.0 MD are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    thanks to these people ;